 All traditional residence halls are secured 24/7 and are accessible by residents only through the College's card access system.
 Campus apartments are secured with commercial grade locking hardware and signature keys.
-Perimeter gates secure a large portion of campus and many vehicle access points are monitored by contract security officers at night.
+Perimeter gates secure a large portion of campus.
 All first-floor residence halls windows are secured with steel mesh Kane security screens.
 There are many surveillance cameras on campus that can be used for investigatory purposes after an incident, though not all campus property is covered.
 There are a number of blue-light emergency phones on campus for students to use to report emergencies and to contact Campus Safety dispatchers.
 Campus is patrolled 24/7 by Campus Safety Officers.